 You do need to be diligent with breastfeeding and/or pumping to keep your supply up though.
 If you do not effectively drain the breast at each feeding or pumping session, you will put yourself at risk for decreased milk supply and then supplementation will need to start all over again.

-Alternative Herbs to Increase Supply
+Alternative Herbs To Increase Breastmilk Supply

 Sometimes fenugreek doesn’t work for some women who are trying to increase their milk supply.
 Other women may choose to look for something else that won’t have a negative interaction with a pre-existing health condition (diabetes, nut allergies, etc.).